ROHAN-TANDEL/banglore-profiles/README.md

 ### - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  - - - - - - - -- -  - - - -- - - - - - - - - - - - - -  - - - - - - - - - - - - -

-### 4. "Devendra S" - AngularJs AWS - Front End Developer - 4+ years
+### 4. "S Devendra" - AngularJs AWS - Front End Developer - 4+ years

 Software Developer in development, design, analysis, testing (Manual) and implementation of web and client server applications using Microsoft Technologies. • Hands full of Application development using with Angular 2, 4, 6 & 7 using Typescript as the code-behind language and Web technologies like HTML5 and database as SQL Server, MySQL.